 Latest news on the peregrine falcons

-The first egg arrived at 3.48pm on Tuesday 24 March and the second egg is believed to have been laid at about 8.50am on Friday 27 March.
+The first of this year's four eggs was laid at 3.48pm on Tuesday 24 March and the second egg is believed to have been laid at about 8.50am on Friday 27 March.

 The third egg arrived at 6.57pm on Sunday 29 March and the fourth egg arrived in the morning of Wednesday 1 April.